TaliBytes/ClipHist/README.md

 ## Features

-Simple ClipHist is my attempt at a simple clipboard manager for Linux.
+ClipHist is my attempt at a simple clipboard manager for Linux.
 Here's what it should do:

 1. Copying to the built-in clipboard (`ctrl+c`) should also store the item to ClipHist.
 2. Pasting from the built-in clipboard (`ctrl+v`) does not affect ClipHist's stored items (up to 20).